mtlynch/mtlynch.io/content/posts/lessons-from-my-first-exit/index.md

 ### If the non-compete is too restrictive, you're screwed

-If I'm a big tech company hires me as a rank-and-file developer and has me sign a 500-page contract that buries a clause saying that I can never to write software for any other company, a judge would likely reject that non-compete.
+If I'm a big tech company hires me as a rank-and-file developer and has me sign a 500-page contract that buries a clause saying that I can never to write software for any other company, a judge would likely reject that non-compete as unfair and unreasonable.

 If, however, I sell my company and the purchase agreement says that I agree to never work in software again, then a judge will hold me to that promise.
 They assume that I had reasonable bargaining power and awareness of the agreement, so if I signed a bad deal, it's on me.